Get ready for a wild time!

 But with sheer cliff walls, a natural wind protected swimming pool travellers are in for a treat here.

-Hike up to the top and view the awe-inspiring vistas as well as below to the depths of the crevasse.
+Hike up to the top and view the awe-inspiring vistas and below to the depths of the gorge.

-The list of astonishing places continues north, to Katherine Gorge, full of swimming’s spots and cliffs to dive off.
+The list of breathtaking places continues north, to Katherine Gorge, full of swimming’s spots and cliffs to dive off.

 It is also known for its surrounding hiking trails and of course the wildlife.

-Though permits into this Aboriginal territory is difficult but well worth it.
+Though permits into this Aboriginal territory is challenging but well worth it.

 To experience the land from an indigenous perspective and truly interact with the oldest civilisation on earth is one of the best opportunities Australia will give you in your travels.

-Australia still holds on to its barren past, its community spirit and natural wonders as is shown by the Northern Territory and because of this it allows even the most nostalgic and dreamy traveller to experience and see the land through the same eyes that have inhabited it for thousands of years.
+Australia still holds on to its barren past, its community spirit and natural wonders as is shown by the Northern Territory.
+Because of this, it allows even the most nostalgic and dreamy traveller to experience and see the land through the same eyes that have inhabited it for thousands of years.